 Sitka (Spruce): Moderately low in strength, but very high strength to weight ratio.
 Light and soft with low decay resistance.
 Non out-gassing, but prone to excessive knots.
 Rough exterior.
 Some splitting, cracks and splinters are common.

-Poplar: A non out-gassing wood, but most species are typically soft and light with low ratings for strength, stiffness, decay resistance and durability.
+Poplar:Most species are typically soft and porous with average ratings for strength, stiffness, decay resistance and durability.
 Moderate heat retention.
 Not as stable as some woods under hot/cold conditions.
-Easily bruised and dented.
+Very easily bruised and dented.
 High tannic acid content.
 Tends to have a fuzzy finish.
 Cheap and widely available.

 Canadian/ Western Red Cedar: Renowned for its natural beauty and the outstanding physical properties that make it one of the world’s most unique species.
 Low shrinkage factor and superior to all other coniferous woods in its resistance to warping, twisting and checking.
 With its low density and high proportion of air spaces, Canadian Cedar is the best thermal insulator among the woods commonly used for sauna construction.
 Excellent durability.
 Non out-gassing when properly kiln dried and treated to remove volatile oils.
 Best heat retention and durability for outdoor locations.